Girolamo Maiorica: Bibliography

 Maiorica "left a significant body of writings", being credited as the main author of 45 or 48 Nôm works.
 Exchanges of letters between Jesuits and from the text itself make clear that the works were written with the assistance of Vietnamese converts.
 Almost all of these contributors were catechists (called thầy giảng); they were literate and were usually esteemed members of the community before they converted to Christianity.
 Maiorica's works can be divided into four basic genres: hagiographies, stories adapted from scripture, sermons, and catechetical writings.
 These works were generally written in prose, except for some prayers written in verse.
 He translated, adapted, or composed works based on a variety of sources: official Church documents (such as the Vulgate and Roman Missal), writings by Church Fathers, Thomas Aquinas' Summa Theologica, works by fellow Jesuits, and hagiographical books and lore.

 Today, only 15 of Maiorica's works remain, totalling 4,200 pages and 1.2 million Nôm characters.
 A majority is archived in the Bibliothèque nationale de France in Paris.

-Maiorica's works are titled in literary Chinese, even though the contents are written in chữ Nôm.